quantummaid/httpmaid/documentation/12_UseCases/3_Validation.md

 ## Validating input
 One way to tell the user what went wrong would be normal HttpMaid exception mapping.
-It has aleady been explained in previous chapters how this can be achieved.
+It has already been explained in previous chapters how this can be achieved.
 An obvious downside to this approach is that we need to execute the actual division to trigger the `ArithmeticException` and know that the input was wrong.
 By the time we execute the divsion, our input should already have been validated.